 ✓ 2 garlic cloves, minced

-✓ 1 tsp. fresh ginger, peeled and minced
+✓ 1 teaspoon fresh ginger, peeled and minced

 ✓ 1/4 teaspoon crushed red pepper flakes (or to taste)

-✓ 1 1/2 lbs. baby bok choy, carefully cleaned and cut into bite-sized pieces
+✓ 1 1/2 pounds baby bok choy, carefully cleaned and cut into bite-sized pieces

 ✓ 1/4 cup chicken or veggie broth

-- Heat a large skillet or wok to med-high heat until a drop of water sizzles.
+- Heat a large skillet or wok to medium-high heat until a drop of water sizzles.
 Add oil to the skillet and swirl to coat the pan.

-- Add in the bok choy; cook, stirring often, for 3 minutes.
-Stir in the broth, soy sauce, sugar or honey, and flour; bring to a boil stirring constantly.
-Cook 1 minute or until thickened.
+- Add in the bok choy; cook, stirring often, for three minutes.
+Stir in the broth, soy sauce, honey and coconut flour; bring to a boil stirring constantly.
+Cook for one minute or until thickened.

 - Remove from heat and sprinkle with sesame seeds.

 (Recipe adapted from Food18)